Information Structures in Stablecoin Markets: Results

 \begin{proposition} If the quality of fundamentals is sufficiently high (low), then collateral risk and large sale risk increase (decrease) as private signals are more precise.
 Specifically, for $a\in\{0,1\}$:

 \end{proposition}

-We now look at the risk components as the dispersion of private signals given $\theta$ varies.
+We now look at the risk components as private signal dispersion varies.
 Contrary to Proposition 3.2, Proposition 3.3 states that for each component, there exists a single threshold at which the risk component \textit{decreases} in $\tau_x$ for values of $\theta$ below the threshold and \textit{increases} in $\tau_x$ for values of $\theta$ above the threshold.
 To elaborate, when the quality of fundamentals is good, more dispersion in private signals reduces the run risk, whereas when fundamentals are poor, more varied private signals increase the risk of run.
 This seemingly paradoxical implication that more uncertainty improves financial stability in good states can be explained by the connection between global games and risk dominance.

 \cite{CvD} show that a risk dominant equilibrium is selected in global games.
 When the variance of private signals is low, the global game approaches the common knowledge game where there are multiple equilibria, one payoff dominant and one risk dominant.
 As the variance of private signals increases, the investors become more uncertain about each other's signals and thus actions, heightening the degree of risk dominance.
 Intuitively, the ``safe'' option is to hold when fundamentals are good, and sell when fundamentals are poor.
 Thus, Propositions 3.2 and 3.3 contrast as the common prior's variance drives investors' uncertainty about the stablecoin reserves whereas the private signal's variance drives investors' uncertainty about each other's actions.